marcb1387/reports/README.md

 Optional Arguments

--c, --check will check the area for the amount of pokestops vs amount of research tasks before psoting.
+-c, --check will check the area for the amount of pokestops vs amount of research tasks before posting.

 -a, --area allows to pass optional area, webhook and areanames, if this is not used the config.ini defults will be used. questreport.py -a area.ini